 ‘Offshore: artists explore the sea’: an Interview with Saskia Olde Wolbers

-his week we asked artist and Goldsmiths lecturer Saskia Olde Wolbers some questions about her new work, which will be shown at ‘Offshore: artists explore the sea’ in Hull this April, as part of the 2017 City of Culture program.
-The two screen video installation; Pfui – Pish, Pshaw / Prr is based on interviews with the longest-serving employee of Polyeco/EPE, a Greek oil spill response company, Mr Theodosis.
+This week we asked artist and Goldsmiths lecturer Saskia Olde Wolbers some questions about her new work, which will be shown at ‘Offshore: artists explore the sea’ in Hull this April, as part of the 2017 City of Culture program.
+The 2-channel installation; Pfui – Pish, Pshaw / Prr (view the trailer here) is based on interviews with the longest-serving employee of Polyeco/EPE, a Greek oil spill response company, Mr Theodosis.
 Stationed at the site of the Sea Diamond, a sunken cruise ship off the coast of Santorini for the last ten years.
 Mr Theodosis has become the ship’s conscientious guardian, tending to the slow release of petrol and oil to protect the surrounding waters and marine life.

 ID: Was your trip to the wreckage eye opening, in terms of the realities of oils spill response, or was this something you were aware of before?